-It's important to feed your mature cat the right amount of food at proper intervals, but this can be tricky -- it is also worth remembering that feeding requirements can vary greatly from one cat to another.
+It's important to feed your adult cat the right amount of food at proper intervals, but this can be tricky -- feeding requirements vary greatly from one cat to another.
 Feeding guides on the food can or bag are just a starting point.
 It's critical to your cat's health that her physical condition is monitored regularly and the feeding amount adjusted as needed.:

-To help keep your mature cat healthy, Hill's recommends following the simple steps in this cycle:
+To help keep your adult cat healthy, Hill's recommends following the simple steps in this cycle:

 - Weigh your cat